Language & Culture

 Degree of directness - American language tends to be direct and instrumental, this is often seen as blunt and rude by others.

 Japanese tend to offer regret or apologies for not offering a service.
 Anglo-Canadians are known for saying "sorry" in public places while franco-Canadian say "excusez".

-Respect for others may involve indirectness "needs some Worchestershire sauce."
+Respect for others may involve indirectness.